 Pressing [CTRL P] after starting AIMP2 will open the player's options.
-Selecting the Associations entry under System will bring up the various compatible file types the player can play.
-If AIMP2 is your default player you can simple click on the Enable All button to associate all file types with AIMP2.
+Select the Associations entry under System to bring up the various compatible file types the player can play.
+If AIMP is your default player you can simple click on the Enable All button to associate all file types with AIMP.
 The important file type for Internet radio is .pls which you find at the bottom.
 You may also want to enable .m3u and .xspf to cover all major Internet Radio formats.

 AIMP2 should now start playing the Internet radio whenever you click on a link that leads to an Internet radio playlist.
 Now head over to the Streaming menu under Player.